Divyashrimb/First/README.md

 16) LinkedListNew:-- The Demonstration about linked list to connect two nodes and display them this is using if and while loops
 17) HashMap1:-- Demonstration on HashMap using if Statement
 18) EmpHashMap:-- This is The Demonstration of Hash Map using toString
+19) LinkedTreeSet:-- This is to demonstrate Tree set which does not print duplicate values
+20)